augustovictor/guides/Architecture.md

 # Software Architecture

 ### Initial questions
+- What is the software architecture goal?
+    - To minimize the required human resources to develop and maintain a system;
+    - To identify structures, their elements, relationships between them, and how thei interact with each other.
+Properties and behaviors (interactions) must be identified;
+        - Elements
+        - Relations
+        - Properties
+        - Behavior
 - Who is a software architect?
     - Technical expert
     - Good communicator and listener